On the Identity Problem for Unitriangular Matrices of Dimension Four: Identity problem, - and -Reachability in

 Hence, the linear subspace $\varphi_0(B_j) \R = \langle \varphi_0(B_j), -\varphi_0(B_j) \rangle_{\Rp}$ is contained in $\mC$.
 This yields $\varphi_0(B_j) \R \subseteq \mC^{lin}$, a contradiction to $\varphi_0(B_j) \in \mC \setminus \mC^{lin}$. \end{proof}

-By Proposition \ref{prop:Clin}, if some matrix $A_i$ does not satisfy $\varphi_0(A_i) \in \mC^{lin}$, then we can discard it without changing the answer to the Identity Problem or $\U_2, \U_{10}$-Reachability.
+The overall strategy for constructing our algorithm is to use induction on $\card(\mG)$.
+If $\card(\mG) = 0$, then the answers to the Identity Problem, $\U_2$-Reachability and $\U_{10}$-Reachability are all negative.
+Suppose now that we have an algorithm that decides all three problems for every set of at most $k-1$ matrices, we will construct an algorithm that decides them for a set of $k$ matrices $\mG = \{A_1, \ldots, A_k\}$.
+By Proposition \ref{prop:Clin}, if some matrix $A_i$ satisfies $\varphi_0(A_i) \in \mC \setminus \mC^{lin}$, then we can discard it without changing the answer to the Identity Problem or $\U_2, \U_{10}$-Reachability.
 This decreases the number of elements in $\mG$, and an algorithm is available by the induction hypothesis on $\card(\mG)$.
-Therefore, we can suppose that every $A_i \in \mG$ satisfies $\varphi_0(A_i) \in \mC^{lin}$.
-Thus, $\mC = \mC^{lin}$.
-We identify cases according to the dimension of $\mC$.
-Each of the four subsections in this section treats a separate case.
+Hence, we can suppose that every $A_i \in \mG$ satisfies $\varphi_0(A_i) \in \mC^{lin}$, so $\mC = \mC^{lin}$ is a linear space.